zhengshuai1001/JiKouCompany/README.md

 Of all the things that can boost emotions, motivation, and perceptions during a workday, the single most important is making progress in meaningful work.

+Nothing can dim the light which shines from within.